The Songs of Zamran: Son of Olias

 The Songs of Zamran: Son of Olias is the working title of a studio album by English singer-songwriter Jon Anderson that has been in development since 2000.
-It will be a sequel to Anderson's solo debut Olias of Sunhillow (1976), a conceptual progressive rock album based on the story of four alien tribes and their journey to a new home after their planet is destroyed by a volcanic eruption.
+It is a sequel to Anderson's solo debut Olias of Sunhillow (1976), a conceptual progressive rock album based on the story of four alien tribes and their journey to a new home after their planet is destroyed by a volcanic eruption.

 Background

 Anderson's debut solo album, Olias of Sunhillow, was released in July 1976 by Atlantic Records.
-In a 2001 interview, he revealed that he had been working on the music for a sequel album for a year, and was excited about the ideas that were being put down.
+In a 2001 interview, he revealed that he had been working for a year on the music for a sequel album, and was excited about the ideas that were being put down.
 Anderson predicted the product would be ready for "next summer", but the release never occurred.
 In 2004, Anderson called for people who wished to collaborate with him on the project to contact him through his website.
 Around the time Olias of Sunhillow was reissued by Wounded Bird Records in February 2006, Anderson announced that the title of the sequel would be The Songs of Zamran: Son of Olias.

 In July 2009, Anderson said that he had been working on the album for the past three years, and that its potential for ideas had caused him to produce enough material for three albums.
 He predicted that it "may come out next year", but this did not come into fruition.
 In 2011, Anderson hoped to have the first part released within a year, but this did not happen.
 By this time, the album had grown to be 3 hours in length with most of the music having already been written, but Anderson needed further time to work out "how to recreate it correctly".
 He announced the intention to produce an interactive album by releasing it in the form of an app which "allows people to go on a journey, [to] choose a new journey every time they open it up, and hear it in a different way every time."
 Around this time Anderson had been working with three people based in Poland, Canada, and Brazil on the visual aspects.
 In late 2012, a website was launched on SevenDragons entitled the Zamran Experience which gave a preview of the album which was described as "an interactive audio-visual album".